cometbft/cometbft/docs/rfc/rfc-106-separate-stateful-methods.md

 progress of the chain) has never been discussed or demonstrated.
 If this was only a "nice to throw in" idea, perhaps it's better to remove these methods until the need for them becomes apparent.

+## Proposed actions

+* Remove the following gRPC methods:
+  - `GetLatest` from `BlockService`;
+  - `GetLatestBlockResults` from `BlockResultsService`.
+* Change the documentation for the `GetByHeight` and `GetBlockResults` methods to not treat the height parameter of 0 as a special case.
+* Revise the specifications in ADR-101 to remove the special treatment of the height value 0.